fedex192/Pol-crowds-c-b-in-PAM/README.md

 - exploringDelta.py is used for parameter exploration; we explore N_A/N vs. M here.
 - saving.py is used for saving results of explorations.
 - runnewexplorargsim1.py is an example script used for running explorations in a paralellized fashion.
+- loading.py contains one function used for loading the results of the simulations.
 - PCBSimulation.py (used for making the plot of Figure 6 (a))
 - argumentativeinteractioncontraryflux.py is a slightly modified version of argumentativeinteraction found in newinteraction.py, used by ContraryFluxSimulation.py
 - ContraryFluxSimulation.py is used for making the plot of Figure 6 (b).
+- newargumentsphasediagram is used for making most of the plots and figures of the paper.

 List of functions that still need to be cleaned up:

 - newcollectdata.py (used for loading and restructuring saved variables so that data can be analyzed and plotted).
-- newargumentsphasediagram (used for making most of the plots and figures of the paper)

 Expected date for finishing clean-up: in a couple of hours.